 Los Coches Rancho

-Catalina Munras, the founder of the City of Soledad.
+Catalina Munras was the founder of the City of Soledad.
 Thanks to her generous donation of land, the City took root and grew, building a church, school and railroad depot on the land she provided.

 Soledad School District was formed in 1913 with the opening of San Vicente School, built in the style of this typical school building.
 Young people came from miles around for readin’, writin’ and ‘rithmetic.

 Steinbeck’s mother, Olive Hamilton, was a teacher in one-room schoolhouses throughout the area before marrying.
 Students in towns like San Ardo, Pleyto and King City benefited from her competence.
 Pastures of Heaven references stories Olive told Steinbeck about teaching in these country communities.